noah-cf/cfkit/README.md

-# Installing the cfkit
+# Installing cfkit

 ## Homebrew and Python Setup

 ### All the following lines can be simply copy and pasted if you wish, by copying everything
 ### except the "sh" between the two sets of ```.

-1. Open a Terminal window
+1. Open a Terminal window.

-2. Install Homebrew (if not already installed)
+2. Install Homebrew (if not already installed):
     ```sh
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```

-3. Install Python (if not already installed)
+3. Install Python (if not already installed):
     ```sh
     brew install python
     ```